VARL Logo

 Livestock produces 14.5% of global greenhouse emissions and consumes one-third of all grain.
 Antibiotic resistance from industrial animal farming kills 1.27 million people per year.
 The current model is unsustainable — but the world's demand for animal protein continues to grow.

-We model animal health at the genomic level — predicting disease outbreaks before they spread through herds, optimizing feed conversion efficiency to reduce waste, eliminating antibiotic dependence through molecular-level immune support, and designing breeding programs that produce resilient animals with lower environmental footprint.
-Every intervention is validated computationally before it reaches the farm.
+We are developing genomic-level models of animal health — designed to predict disease outbreaks before they spread through herds, optimize feed conversion efficiency to reduce waste, eliminate antibiotic dependence through molecular-level immune support, and inform breeding programs that produce resilient animals with lower environmental footprint.
+Every intervention will be validated computationally before it reaches the farm.

 of global emissions from livestock